Sample Syllabus Statements

 The instructor of this class reserves the right to submit papers to the UTC Learn text-matching software, SafeAssign, for review and analysis of originality and intellectual integrity.
 If the results of the review indicate academic dishonesty, disciplinary action may be taken against the student as outlined in the UTC Student Handbook.

-Log on to UTC Learn at http://www.utc.edu/learn/ using your utcID and password.
+Log on to UTC Learn using your utcID and password.
 Click on the course called XXX.
-If you need help with UTC Learn, see http://www.utc.edu/learn/student-resources/index.php or contact the Call Center at 425-4000.
+If you need help with UTC Learn, visit the UTC Learn Student Tutorials webpage or contact the Solutions Center at 425-4000.

-Access course materials at http://www.utc.edu/learn/.
+Access course materials in UTC Learn.
 Log in using your utcID and password (the same as for your UTC email).
-If you need help with UTC Learn, see http://www.utc.edu/learn/student-resources/index.php or contact the Call Center at 425-4000.
+If you need help with UTC Learn, visit the UTC Learn Student Tutorials webpage or contact the Solutions Center at 425-4000.